 - Online Rebuilds.
 Whenever an online index rebuild is in progress, the data in that backend will be available and writable although the index being rebuilt will not be used; therefore, searches which attempt to use that attribute might be unindexed. - Index Rebuild Administrative Alert.
 The Identity Data Store generates an administrative alert when the rebuild process begins and ends.
-It will have a degraded-alert-type of "index-rebuild-in-progress" so that a proxy server, such as the Identity Data Store can avoid using that server while the rebuild is in progress. - Avoid Online System Index Rebuilds.
-Avoid rebuilding system indexes (primarily dn2id, dn2uri, id2children, and id2subtree) with the backend online, because it can have a significant impact on the availability of that data. - Indexing Certain Attributes.
+It will have a degraded-alert-type of "index-rebuild-in-progress" so that a proxy server, such as the Identity Data Store can avoid using that server while the rebuild is in progress. - System Indexes Cannot be Rebuilt.
+The contents of the backend must be exported and re-imported in order to rebuild system indexes.
+See the table below for the list of system indexes. - Indexing Certain Attributes.
 You should ensure that the following recommendations are used when setting up the indexes. - Equality and substring indexes should not be used for attributes that contain binary data. - Approximate indexes should be avoided for attributes containing numbers, such as telephone numbers. - Unindexed Searches.
 Attributes that are not indexed are unindexed and result in longer search times as the database itself has to be searched instead of the database index file.
 Only users with the unindexed-search privilege are allowed to carry out unindexed searches.
 In general, applications should be prevented from performing unindexed searches, so that searches that are not indexed would be rejected rather than tying up a worker thread.
 The ways to achieve this include: - Make sure that only the absolute minimum set of users have the unindexed-search privilege. - Make sure that allow-unindexed-searches property is set to false in all client connection policies in which unindexed searches should never be necessary. - Set a nonzero value for the maximum-concurrent-unindexed-searches global configuration property to ensure that if unindexed searches are allowed, only a limited number of them will be active at any given time.
 Administrators can configure the maximum number of concurrent unindexed searches by setting a property under Global Configuration.